 How to calculate risk: an example

 Remember that this risk calculator doesn't take into account the potential profit!
-If the ROI of option B is much higher, you might decide for it despite the higher risk.
+If the ROI of option B is much higher, you might decide on it despite the higher risk.

 If you liked this calculator, make sure to check out the relative risk calculator, too!